WP-Developer-Hub/github-profile-widget/readme.txt

 **Features include:**

 + Basic information (username, name);
-+ Company, local, email, website and when you joined to GitHub;
++ Company, location, email, website, and when you joined GitHub;
 + Followers and following numbers;
 + Repositories and gists;
 + The organizations where you are included.

 **Disclaimer: we are not affiliated with GitHub.**

+---

+## ✨ New Features / Enhancements

+This version adds several advanced features for **full automation, multi-widget support, and better usability**:

+- **Token-Based Fetching**: Enter a GitHub token once — the widget automatically fetches your profile info and all organizations without needing to type in usernames.
+- **Dropdown Organization Selector**: Choose `"None"` to display your profile only, or select any organization to display its info.
+- **Multi-Widget Support**: Use multiple widgets on the same homepage, each showing a different organization or your profile, using the **same global token**.
+- **Toggleable Options**: Show or hide avatar, followers, public projects, email, blog, location, company, join date, contributions, and more.
+- **Caching**: Reduces API requests and prevents hitting rate limits.
+- **Light/Dark Mode**: Optional theme toggle per widget.
+- **Zero Maintenance**: Once configured, the widget continues working unless GitHub API changes.
+- **Automatic Updates via GitHub Releases API**: The plugin checks GitHub Releases and automatically notifies or updates itself when a new version is available.

+---

+## Features (Original)

+- Basic information (username, name)
+- Company, location, email, website, join date
+- Followers and following numbers
+- Repositories and gists
+- Organizations the user belongs to

+---

-== Installation ==
+## Installation

-1. Install "GitHub Profile Widget" via the WordPress.org plugin directory or uploading the files to your server.
+1. Install the plugin via WordPress.org or upload manually.
-2. Go to your widgets dashboard and add "GitHub Profile Widget".
+2. Add the widget to your WordPress dashboard.
-3. Fill your GitHub username.
+3. Fill in your GitHub username (or enter your token for full functionality).
-4. Click save and you are done.
+4. Click save — done.

+> **Note:** Entering a token is optional but recommended to fetch **all organizations and more profile information** without hitting API rate limits.

+---

-== Screenshots ==
+## Screenshots

-1. The Widget with all options enabled
+- Widget with all options enabled
-2. The repositories list
-3. Widget options
+- Repositories list
-4. Widget advanced options
+- Widget options
+- Advanced widget options

+*(Replace with updated screenshots if desired.)*

+---

+## License

+GPLv2 or later